purnelldj/ml_template/README.md

 ## adding additional models / datasets

-By default, data should be stored in the directory [datasets]().
+By default, data should be stored in a directory `ml_template/datasets`.
 If you would like to add a new dataset, you need to add a new data module that inherits from the `BaseDM` class and a new cofig file to instantiate the datamodule.
 Similarly, to add a new model to work with [src/traintest.py](src/traintest.py), you need to add a new model class that inherits from the `BaseModel` class and a corresponding config (yaml) file to instantiate the model class.